reactome/search-indexer/README.md

 $> sudo ./setup-solr.sh -b -m not2share
 ```

-* To check the new configuration in SolR go to http://[serverip]:[port]/solr (must ask for Basic Authentication).
+* To verify the new configuration in SolR, go to http://[serverip]:[port]/solr (must ask for Basic Authentication).
   * Select your SolR Core
-  * Click Files and confirm your changes have been applied.
+  * Under core, click on Files > select one of the files and confirm that your changes have been applied.

 * You're now able to run the Reactome Indexer.